evandrosouza-developer/Tester-ps2-msx/README.md

-## Hardware and Setup For Black Pill:
+## Hardware and Setup for Black Pill:

   You will obviously need a a F4 chip (STM32F401CCU6 or up, if using WeAct Mini F4 compatible black pill).